Eight of Cups Meaning, Guide And Review

 The answer the Eight of Cups card provides in a ‘yes’ or ‘no’ reading is a ‘no.’

 The central and core theme of the card is getting away from bad situations.
-It also stands for the situations of the end of a relationship, sadness, loneliness and turning away, running away, and leaving something.
-Though, in the long run, the lessons of this card are positive and educational for your life, the overall theme of this card is sad and negative, and that’s why it states a ‘no’ for your question in reading.
+It also stands for the end of a relationship: sadness, loneliness, turning away, running away, and leaving something.
+Though, in the long run, the lessons of this card are positive and educational for your life, the overall theme of this card is sad and damaging, and that’s why it states a ‘no’ for your question in reading.

-But the exception is when you’re asking about leaving a job or a relationship that might be hurting you, the card promptly states a ‘yes’ to that question.
+But the exception is when you’re asking about leaving a job or a relationship that might hurt you, the card promptly states a ‘yes’ to that question.

 Symbols, Astrology & Numerology of Eight of Cups